stashed/stash/docs/guides/backup.md

 stash-demo-7ffdb5d7fd-5x8l6   2/2     Running   0          37s
 ```

 Look at the pod.
 It now has 2 containers.
-If you view the YAML of this pod, you will see that there is a container named `stash` which running `backup` command.
+If you view the resource definition of this pod, you will see that there is a container named `stash` which running `backup` command.

 ```console
 $ kubectl get pod -n demo stash-demo-7ffdb5d7fd-5x8l6 -o yaml